 where d(a, b) is the original metric distance between a and b.
 Under this metric dense points (with low core distance) remain the same distance from each other but sparser points are pushed away to be at least their core distance away from any other point.
 This effectively 'lowers the sea level' spreading sparse 'sea' points out, while leaving 'land' untouched.
 The caveat here is that obviously this is dependent upon the choice of k; larger k values interpret more points as being in the 'sea'.
 All of this is a little easier to understand with a picture, so let's use a k value of five.
-Then for a given point we can draw a circle for the core distance as the circle that touches the sixth nearest neighbor (counting the point itself), like so:
+Then for a given point we can draw a circle for the core distance as the circle that touches the fifth nearest neighbor, like so: